Please log in

 Kunitachi has a unique curriculum they call the College Modular System that takes 4 years to finish.
 In this system, they let students choose from Foundation Modules (core classes) they offer while also taking special electives.
 They have two departments namely, the Department of Performance and Composition and the Department of Music Cultures and Education.
 The former has 6 Foundation Modules: Vocal Music, Keyboard, String, Wind & Percussion Instruments, Jazz Music, Composition, and Computer Music.
 On the other hand, the latter has 4 Foundation Modules: Music Education, Music Therapy, Music Information, and Early Childhood Music Education.

 Similar to other universities and colleges, to get admitted to music schools, you have to finish at least high school to get in.
-You also have to fill up their application form and submit it to respective universities or colleges and pay the necessary application fee.
-There are also entrance examinations that you have to take, the examinations vary depending on the course.
-If you apply for practical skill courses, then you have to audition, and if you apply for non-practical courses, then you take a pen and paper examination.
-If you get admitted, just pay for tuition fees of the respective university or college you got into, then you are good to go!
+Fill out their application form and submit it to respective universities or colleges and pay the necessary application fee.
+There are also entrance examinations that you have to take; the examinations vary depending on the course.
+If you apply for practical skill courses, then you have to audition.
+This may involve recording yourself and sending in clips, or auditioning in person, depending on the school.

 Some universities and conservatories set a number of international students that they accept every year.
 For example, Senzoku Gakuen accepted 66 international students in 2019.
 Also music education can be done in 2 to 4 years, depending on the course, but some may only accept international students for 3 months up to a year.
 It’s best to check the music schools of your choice first to see your chances to reserve your slot.